Q&A

 Why can't we just upgrade existing hydroelectric plants?

-In Norway, we have every possibility of succeeding with the ‘green shift’, but then it will be important not to set one thing up against another.
-Hydroelectric power has been a mainstay of the Norwegian power system for generations.
 This is set to continue in the future, but now we need all the renewable energy we can get – wind, water and solar.
 NVE estimates the potential of upgrades and expansion of hydroelectric at 5.1 TWh.
 This development will be one of many important contributions to more renewable energy.
 Non-regulable wind power, moreover, is a perfect complement to regulable hydroelectric power.

 In what ways are you working together with the local community?